 Resilience Meeting - The term used to describe a formal meeting held with community officials and stakeholders for a flood risk project carried out under the Risk MAP program.
 The meeting is held to assess Risk MAP products and potential actions to incorporate into hazard mitigation plans.

-Risk Analysis (RA) Branch - The component of the Mitigation Division in the FEMA RO that applies engineering and planning practices in conjunction with advanced technology tools to identify hazards, assess vulnerabilities, and develop strategies to manage the risks associated with natural hazards.
+Risk Analysis (RA) Branch - The component of the Mitigation Division in a FEMA Regional Office that applies engineering and planning practices in conjunction with advanced technology tools to identify hazards, assess vulnerabilities, and develop strategies to manage the risks associated with natural hazards.

 Risk Assessment - The process by which hazards and their associated risks (including threats to public health and safety, the environment, property damage, and economic loss) are identified.
 The assessment combines probabilities of occurrence with consequences in a way that quantifies risk.
 Quantifying risk is a powerful way to communicate a threat, determine the key factors that cause the threat to be high, and perform trade-off analyses to determine the most effective way to reduce, avoid, or otherwise control the threat.
 Risk assessments can include information such as the following: a description of the type, location, and extent of natural hazards; a jurisdiction’s vulnerability to the hazards; and the type and number of buildings, infrastructure, and critical facilities located in identified hazard areas.

-Risk MAP Program Portal - An integrated, password-protected program portal designed to encourage information sharing and collaboration across FEMA and contractor program teams involved in the Risk MAP effort.
+Risk Management Directorate Program Portal - An integrated, password-protected program website designed to encourage information sharing and collaboration across FEMA, mapping partner, and provideor teams involved in the Risk MAP effort.